MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 - Student Assessment Response
 - Learning Standards

-## Forms and dashboards
+## Forms, dashboards, and apps

-To better understand and use the available forms and dashboards in this scenario, let’s look it through the personas of a parent, an administrator, or an educator.
+To better understand and use the available forms, dashboards, and apps in this scenario, let’s look it through the personas of a parent, an administrator, or an educator.

-## Parent and Student Portal
+## Parent and student portal

 This portal allows both the parent and student access to the student’s information.
 From attendance to grades it facilitates clear conversations about progress made by students and caregivers/parents who support their students.